 - You just hate the way it looks now!

 When you don’t want to throw the ceramic mug out, the situation becomes more problematic.
-You don’t have to since I have compiled a list of hidden techniques and top-secret recipes for removing sublimation ink off mugs.
+You don’t have to since I have compiled a list of hidden techniques and top-secret recipes for removing sublimation ink from mugs.
 Just be sure to keep an eye on the conclusion!

 You can also read: